syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## ClearSelection
-To clear the selected items in the diagram using ['ClearSelection'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_ClearSelection) method.
-To select the items in the diagram, use the following code snippet.
+Clear the selected items from the diagram using the ['ClearSelection'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_ClearSelection) method.
+To clear the selected items in the diagram, use the following code snippet.
 {% tabs %}
 {% highlight c# %}
   SfDiagram diagram = new SfDiagram();